act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 ## Accessibility Support

 Desktop browsers ignore the viewport `meta` element, and most modern mobile browsers either ignore it by default or have an accessibility option which will allow zooming.
 This rule is not relevant for desktop browsers, nor for most modern mobile browsers.
 Only users with older mobile browsers can experience issues tested by this rule.

+The exact way the `content` attribute should be parsed (notably, for error handling) is not fully specified.
+CSS specification includes a [non-normative parsing algorithm](https://www.w3.org/TR/css-device-adapt-1/#parsing-algorithm).
+Different user agents may behave differently in some cases.

 ## Background